Beaches has amazing food, but these are 1o of the best things to eat at Beaches Turks and Caicos!

 Before our trip to Beaches Turks & Caicos for Social Media on the Sand last year, I searched all over the internet trying to figure out what the best things to eat there were.
 Or even the best restaurants.
 And I couldn’t find anything, just lots of people talking about how yummy the food was.

 Beaches has over 20 different international restaurants to choose from with everything from a Japanese steakhouse to a jerk shack right on the beach.
 There’s literally something for everyone whether you’re picky like me or a gourmet foodie like my husband.
 Everything is included so really you could try out every single thing there is to eat at Beaches but if you’re like me and only have a week and not an entire lifetime, these are the ten things you have to eat while you’re there!

 One word of advice, look at the restaurants before you get there and at least make a tentative plan.
-You’ll need to get reservations for Kimono’s but everything else is walk-in.
+You’ll need to get reservations for Kimono’s (one of my favorite things to do at Beaches Turks and Caicos) but everything else is walk-in.
 But a lot of restaurants are only open for certain meal times, during certain times, or even just on certain days.
 Check it out and plan things to make sure you can get to the ones you want the most!

 Best Things to Eat at Beaches Turks and Caicos

 You’re on a tropical island filled with palm trees and fresh fruit growing all over.
 One of my favorite places to eat for breakfast was the Reflections breakfast buffet in the main lobby because they had this huge selection of fresh fruit and best of all.
 Eat your fill then pack some of it up and put it in your fridge to snack on all day long.